battery-lcf/batteryarchive-agent/README.md

 ## Populate your redash front end

-To see the data and visualization that you just importer, follow these steps (TODO).
+To see the data and visualization that you just importer, login in the redaash admin interface and access the Queries page.
+Runs the queries in the order listed below.
+To run a query, click on it and then click on the blue arrow square in the bottom-right corner of the page.
+If the import was successful, data will appear in the Table section of the query page after you run it.

+1. Run all the queries that start with Filter
+2. Run the queries that end with DD
+3. Run the queries that end with List

 ## Enable Jupyter Notebook